ark-network/arkdev.info/docs/intro.md

 ### 🏃‍♀️ Running Ark (on Liquid)

 You can join an existing Ark service provider or run your own on the Liquid Network.
+The support for the covenant-less version for Bitcoin is work in progress and [tracked on Github](https://github.com/ark-network/ark/issues/147).

 To get started, follow the guides below:

 - [Join an Ark as User](./user/intro.md)
 - [Operate an Ark as Liquidity Provider](./provider/intro.md)